annaeliana7/readme-anna-template/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>
-I love you, HaShem (Abba) and Yeshua 💜
+HaShem (Abba) and Yeshua, I love you! 💜 Thank you!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>